Ketel Marte Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.50 team ERA ranks 22nd among all MLB pitching staffs.
+- The Mets have the 21st-ranked team ERA among all MLB pitching staffs (4.46).

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty tossed five innings, surrendering two earned runs while allowing five hits.
+- The right-hander last appeared on Friday against the San Francisco Giants, when he threw five innings, allowing two earned runs while giving up five hits.

-- In 15 games this season, the 30-year-old has a 3.53 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.
+- The 36-year-old has an ERA of 5.94, with 6.6 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.